RandallShanePhD/redis_backup/README.md

 Simple hourly redis persistence file backup service.

 ## Make it a Service
-1. Place it in /etc/systemd/system folder
+1. Copy the rbackup.service file to /etc/systemd/system folder
-   * name it rbackup.service
+   * Assure it is named rbackup.service
 2. Make sure that your script is executable with:
    * chmod u+x /path/to/rbackup.py
 3. Reload systemctl